 We reserve the right, for the purpose of promotional activity, training or for other business purpose, to mention that you are a client.
 As stated above we will not disclose any confidential information.

 12. Conflicts of interest

-We will inform you if we become aware of any conflict of interest in our relationship with you or in our relationship with you and another client.
+We will inform you if we become aware of any conflict of interest in our relationship with you or in our relationship with you and another client, unless we are unable to do so because of our confidentiality obligations.
 Where conflicts are identified which cannot be managed in a way that protects your interests then we regret that we will be unable to provide further services.

 If there is a conflict of interest that is capable of being addressed successfully by the adoption of suitable safeguards to protect your interests then we will adopt those safeguards.
-Where possible this will be done on the basis of your informed consent.
-We reserve the right to act for other clients whose interests are not the same as or are adverse to yours subject of course to the obligations of confidentiality referred to above.
+In resolving the conflict, we would be guided by ICAEW’s Code of Ethics, which can be viewed at icaew.com/en/membership/regulations-standards-and-guidance/ethics <https://www.icaew.com/en/membership/regulations-standards-and-guidance/ethics>.
+During and after our engagement, you agree that we reserve the right to act for other clients whose interests are or may compete with or be adverse to yours, subject, of course, to our obligations of confidentiality and the safeguards set out in the paragraph on confidentiality above.

 13. Data Protection